Robust Upper Bounds for Adversarial Training: Previous Works on Robust Optimization

 A straightforward way to overcome both of these difficulties would be to replace the loss function of the network with its first order approximation.
 However, this loss function is usually highly nonlinear and therefore the linear approximation is very inaccurate.
 Our method aRUB explores a slight modification of this approach that significantly improves adversarial accuracy by considering only the linear approximation of the network's output layer.

-Alternatively, a more rigorous approach to overcome problem (i) would be to piece-wise analyze the convexity of the network and apply the robust optimization techniques in each piece separately, but this approach would introduce additional variables that are in conflict with requirement (ii).
-For our RUB method we then develop a general framework to split the network by convexity type, and we show that in the specific case in which the uncertainty set is the $L_1$ norm bounded sphere, we can solve for the extra variables and obtain an unconstrained problem that can be tractably solved using standard gradient descent techniques.
+Alternatively, a more rigorous approach to overcome problem (i) would be to piece-wise analyze the convexity of the network and apply the RO techniques in each piece separately, but this approach would introduce additional variables that are in conflict with requirement (ii).
+For the proposed RUB method we then develop a general framework to split the network by convexity type, and we show that in the specific case in which the uncertainty set is the $L_1$ norm bounded sphere, we can solve for the extra variables and obtain an unconstrained problem that can be tractably solved using standard gradient descent techniques.

-\section{The Robust Optimization Problem}
+\section{The Robust Optimization problem}